Get

 Catster is reader-supported.
 When you buy via links on our site, we may earn an affiliate commission at no cost to you.
 Learn more.

 Why Do Cats Love String?
-5 Reasons for This Behavior
+5 Vet-Reviewed Reasons for This Behavior

 cat playing with strings_Shutterstock_Noam Armonn

 A ball of yarn and a cat is a somewhat clichéd image for a reason: Cats the world over find a string of almost any kind irresistible.
 Even specially-made toys are often no match for a plain old piece of string.
 You may have wondered why this is.
 What is it about a piece of string that is so universally appealing to felines?
 You’ve come to the right place!
-In this article, we look at five common reasons cats have such a universal affection for string.
+In this article, we look at five possible reasons cats have such a universal affection for string.

 divider 3 paws

-The 5 Reasons Why Cats Love String
+The 5 Possible Reasons Why Cats Love String

 1. Hunting Instincts

 Cats are natural hunters, and stalking prey is an intrinsic part of their DNA.
 Even though they have been domesticated, these instincts are still highly active.
 Many of the ways cats express themselves around your home are replicas of how they once acted in the wild, including hunting string.
-The movement and appearance of string on the floor mimic how prey or a snake would move in the wild, triggering your feline’s hunting instincts.
+The movement and appearance of string on the floor may mimic how prey would move in the wild, triggering your feline’s hunting instincts.

 cat-playing-with-string_snake44_Shutterstock